 Companies can easily integrate consent and privacy management tools into their IT infrastructure as part of their customer identity and access management solutions.
 They can then see for which data users have given which consent – and then know what data they are permitted to collect and whom they are permitted to share it with.
-Likewise, these tools allow companies to track in real-time which consents have been withdrawn by users.
+Likewise, these tools allow companies to track in real-time which users have withdrawn consents.
 For this purpose, an audit trail is created for each user.

-One element that meets customers’ expectations in terms of a good customer experience is the control they themselves have over their personal data and the consent they have given.
+One element that meets customers’ expectations in terms of a good customer experience is their control over their personal data and their consent.
 They can also simply withdraw these at any time.
 All of this is made possible by opt-in and opt-out procedures.

-At the same time, consent and privacy management can track the opt-in and opt-out instructions of users across all the provider’s different platforms and applications.
+At the same time, consent and privacy management can track users' opt-in and opt-out instructions across all the provider’s different platforms and applications.
 This means that if the user gives consent during a visit via a smartphone but not on a computer, the system records this.
-Additional tools such as CRM solutions can also be linked in the same way so they are automatically updated to reflect the current opt-in and opt-out instructions.
+Additional tools, such as CRM solutions, can also be linked in the same way so they are automatically updated to reflect the current opt-in and opt-out instructions.

 Note that the GDPR requires the opt-in to be based on “clear affirmative action”.
 In other words, a user’s silence cannot be construed as consent.